 Tenant rights in Canada are governed provincially.
 Each province has a tribunal or board that resolves disputes between landlords and tenants.
 Here are the key bodies:

-Alberta has no rent control — landlords can raise rent by any amount with proper notice (3 months for year-to-year tenancies).
-Security deposits limited to 1 month's rent.
+Alberta has no rent control, so landlords can raise rent by any amount, but only once every 12 months and with at least 3 months' written notice.
+Security deposits are limited to one month's rent.

 Quebec has the strongest rent control in Canada.
 Landlords can only raise rent by CMHC-guided amounts.
 Hearings in French; translation may be needed for English speakers.